mhdsallal/hass-yeelightbt/README.md

 You must have the `bluetooth` integration enabled and configured (HA 2022.8+) or a connected ESPhome device running the bluetooth proxy (HA 2022.10+).
 The Lamps should be automatically discovered and you will receive a notification prompting you to add it.

+*Tip*: The integration now refreshes the BLE device information before each connection attempt which greatly improves reliability when the lamp is accessed through an ESPHome Bluetooth proxy.

 The devices can also be added through the `integration menu` UI:

 - In Configuration/Integrations click on the + button, select `Yeelight bluetooth` and you can either scan for the devices or configure the name and mac address manually on the form.